 Candidates for a dental bridge are individuals who have one or more missing teeth.
 However, the teeth on either side of the gap must be structurally intact and able to have a crown placed to successfully place a dental bridge.

-To determine if you are an ideal candidate for a dental crown or bridge, schedule a consultation with your Lakewood Ranch dentist today.
+To determine if you are an ideal candidate for a dental crown or bridge, schedule a consultation with your Bradenton dentist today.